First Nations Parents Club

 Does your club have news, photos or art to share?
 We would love to hear from you and please get in touch.

-Please include first names in the file name, so that photos and consent forms can be easily matched.
-A consent form is required for each student and adult featured in the submission.
+Please contact us for the consent forms for sharing art, photos and video.
+A FNESC/FNSA consent form is required for each student and adult featured in the submission.

 Contact

-For questions, Club registrations, and sharing photos and news, please contact parentsclub@fnesc.ca.
+For questions, club registrations and updates, and sharing photos and news, please contact parentsclub@fnesc.ca.

 For simplicity, the First Nations Parents Club uses the term “parents,” but the Club intends the term to be inclusive of grandparents, family members, and other caregivers who contribute to the lives of First Nations children.